Thomas Henry Huxley

 Thomas Henry Huxley (4 May 1825 – 29 June 1895) was an English biologist and anthropologist who specialised in comparative anatomy.
 He has become known as "Darwin's Bulldog" for his advocacy of Charles Darwin's theory of evolution.

 The stories regarding Huxley's famous 1860 Oxford evolution debate with Samuel Wilberforce were a key moment in the wider acceptance of evolution and in his own career, although some historians think that aspects of the surviving story of the debate are a later fabrication.
 Huxley had been planning to leave Oxford on the previous day, but, after an encounter with Robert Chambers, the author of Vestiges, he changed his mind and decided to join the debate.
 Wilberforce was coached by Richard Owen, against whom Huxley also debated about whether humans were closely related to apes.

 Huxley was slow to accept some of Darwin's ideas, such as gradualism, and was undecided about natural selection, but despite this, he was wholehearted in his public support of Darwin.
 Instrumental in developing scientific education in Britain, he fought against the more extreme versions of religious tradition.
-Huxley coined the term "agnosticism" in 1869 and elaborated on it in 1889 to frame the nature of claims in terms of what is knowable and what is not.
+Huxley coined the term agnosticism in 1869 and elaborated on it in 1889 to frame the nature of claims in terms of what is knowable and what is not.

 Huxley had little formal schooling and was virtually self-taught.
 According to Edward Poulton, he became perhaps the finest comparative anatomist of the later 19th century.
 He worked on invertebrates, clarifying relationships between groups previously little understood.
-Later, he worked on vertebrates, especially on the relationship between apes and humans.
-After comparing Archaeopteryx with Compsognathus, he concluded that birds evolved from small carnivorous dinosaurs, a view now held by modern biologists.
+Later, he worked on vertebrates, especially on the relationship between non-human apes and humans.
+After comparing Archaeopteryx with Compsognathus, he correctly concluded that birds evolved from small carnivorous dinosaurs.

-The tendency has been for this fine anatomical work to be overshadowed by his energetic and controversial activity in favour of evolution, and by his extensive public work on scientific education, both of which had significant effects on society in Britain and elsewhere.
-Huxley's 1893 Romanes Lecture, "Evolution and Ethics", is exceedingly influential in China; the Chinese translation of Huxley's lecture even transformed the Chinese translation of Darwin's Origin of Species.
+Huxley was best known for his controversial and energetic advocacy of evolution, which had significant effects on society in Britain and elsewhere.
+Huxley's 1893 Romanes Lecture, "Evolution and Ethics", is influential in China; the Chinese translation of Huxley's lecture transformed the Chinese translation of Darwin's On the Origin of Species.

+Huxley was a member of the Huxley family, a prominent British family of scientists, writers, and public figures.
+He married Henrietta Anne Heathorn in 1855, and the couple had eight children.